 Who we are

-XRB standards give New Zealanders trust and confidence in the financial reporting of our organisations, across the for-profit, public and not-for-profit sectors.
+Our standards give New Zealanders trust and confidence in the financial reporting of corporate business, government agencies and charities.

 The External Reporting Board (XRB) is an independent Crown Entity responsible for accounting and auditing & assurance standards in New Zealand.